sada-02/Main_Tracker_Firefox/README.md

 # Mail Tracker – Firefox Extension

-A privacy-focused, open-source email tracking add-on for Gmail and Yahoo Mail.
-Monitor when your messages are opened through a sleek dashboard and receive instant alerts.
+**Mail Tracker** is a privacy-focused, open-source add-on for Gmail and Yahoo Mail.
+It injects a lightweight tracking pixel into outgoing emails, enabling you to monitor when your messages are opened.
+View all tracked messages in an elegant dashboard and receive instant alerts.

-## Key Highlights

-* **Email Open Tracking:** Injects a lightweight tracking pixel into outgoing emails.
-* **Interactive Dashboard:** Browse all tracked messages, view open statuses, and explore usage stats.
-* **Instant Alerts:** Real-time notifications notify you when your email is read.
-* **Multi-Mail Support:** Compatible with both Gmail and Yahoo Mail.
-* **Self-Hosted Backend:** All tracking data is managed by your own Node.js server.

 ---

+## 🔍 Key Highlights

+* **Email Open Tracking**: Injects a minimal tracking pixel into emails as you send them.
+* **Interactive Dashboard**: Browse tracked messages, view open statuses, and explore usage statistics.
+* **Instant Alerts**: Get real-time notifications the moment recipients open your email.
+* **Multi-Mail Support**: Works seamlessly with both Gmail and Yahoo Mail.
+* **Self-Hosted Backend**: All tracking data is stored and managed by your own Node.js server.

+---

-## Quick Start
+## 🚀 Quick Start

-### 1. Clone the Repo
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/sada-02/Main_Tracker_Firefox.git